 What to wear for outdoor summer family photos

-One of the most common questions I get for family photos is “how do I dress my family?”
-Deciding what to wear for a shoot can be one of the most stressful OR the most FUN parts of the experience!
-Wardrobe tips depend a lot on what works best in individual seasons, so check out these suggestions for what works specifically in the summer months to make sure everybody is comfortable and looking awesome.
+Wardrobe depends a lot on what works best in individual seasons, so check out these suggestions for accommodating the summer months for outdoor photos to make sure everybody is comfortable and looking awesome.

 (SIDE NOTE: Scroll to the bottom for some of my favorite stores and direct links to wardrobe pieces I’m loving for your summer family photos!)